Run to the Hills: Background, composition and lyrics

-Original 1982 release
+Original release

 The song was released as a single on 8 February 1982; 7 weeks prior to the album's release on 29 March 1982.
 The single marked Iron Maiden's debut release with new vocalist Bruce Dickinson.
 "Total Eclipse" was selected as the single's B-side over the song "Gangland", which in turn would appear on the initial version of the album.
 The band later regretted this decision, with Steve Harris commenting, "We chose the wrong track as the B-side.
 I think if "Total Eclipse" had been on the album instead of "Gangland", it would have been far better."
 The song was added to The Number of the Beast album when it was remastered in 1998, and was also included in the original Japanese version.

 It is the second of three single covers featuring Derek Riggs' depiction of Satan, which debuted on "Purgatory" and later appeared on "The Number of the Beast" covers.
-According to Riggs, the idea behind the original "Run to the Hills" cover was based around the idea of a "power struggle in hell", in which the band's mascot, Eddie, battles Satan with a tomahawk (referencing the song's subject matter).
+According to Riggs, the idea behind the original "Run to the Hills" cover was one of a "power struggle in hell", in which the band's mascot, Eddie, battles Satan with a tomahawk (referencing the song's subject matter).

 As of 2017 the single has sold more than 200,000 copies in UK and has been certified Silver by BPI, the first to do so.